learn-co-curriculum/reading-ios-more-loop-types/README.md

     statements
 }
 ```
+**Note:** `Class` *is placeholder notation for the type of object held in the collection.
+In the upcoming example, you'll see this set as* `NSString` *because the relevant collection contains string variables.*

 This is equivalent to declaring a `for` loop in the following manner, but without needing to use the counter in the implementation beyond the initial accessing of the index:

 ```objc